 COI has a large number of specimens of the Portuguese flora, the result of many decades of expeditions organised by the herbarium and the collaboration of the members of the botanical society, the Sociedade Broteriana.
 The last of generations of collectors at the herbarium (Arménio Matos) has recently joint the staff.
 In 2015, the 135th anniversary of the herbarium, the field trips were resumed after three decades of interruption.
 The objective is to collect species poorly represented or not represented at all in the collection.

-This is a seed collection kept at room temperature in glass tubes with cork tops.
-It was initiated by Luís Cabral in the 1960s to aid plant identification.
-It consists of 2.552 species/tubes all identified.
+This is a seed collection mainly of the Portuguese native flora kept at room temperature in glass tubes with cork tops, regularly fumigated and frozen.
+It was initiated with 2.552 species/tubes all identified by Luís Cabral in the 1960s to aid plant identification.

 After the São Tomé e Príncipe project, mosses, liverworts and hornworts were kept separate and the gift from LISU from this area has arrived, corresponding to c.
 25 % of the total.
 This is being done in collaboration with Dr Cecília Sérgio, briologist at LISU and Centre for Environmental Biology, Faculty of Sciences of Lisbon University.